s-bear/expand_netlist/README.md

 ## Installing:
 Copy `expand_netlist.py` into the plugins folder of your KiCad installation.
 This script requires the `kicad_netlist_reader.py` located there.
 The default location of the plugins folder on Windows is `C:\Program Files\KiCad\bin\scripting\plugins`.

+To use the script in Eeschema, add it as a BOM plugin.
+The BOM plugin interface is preferable to the netlist export interface because it displays the documentation and reports error messages.

 ## Name expansion rules:
 Components references, pin names, and net names (labels) are expanded using the following operators: